Qambar Shahdadkot District: Geography

 Qambar Shahdakot shares its borders with three districts of Balochistan on the west, Khuzdar, Jaffarabad and Jhal Magsi.
 Its southern borders are connected with district Dadu.
 District Larkana is on the east and district Jacobabad is on the north.

 The district has a variety of features with its vast plains, agricultural land, the mighty mountain range of Kirthar and a number of wetlands including Hamal, Drigh and Langh lakes.
 The Khirthar extends southward for almost 300 km from the Mula River in east-central Balochistan to Cape Muari (Monze) west of Karachi on the Arabian Sea.
 Khirthar in Sindhi means 'milk-cream', which is contrary to the environment of the place.
 It is a range of limestone hills and mountains which is referred to as Hallar by the old writers, but it is commonly known as Kirthar today.

 The Khirthar range also has a national park, which is the second largest wildlife park in the area.
 It is located between Karachi and Balochistan.
 This area is covered with limestone hills which rise from 4000 to nearly 8000 feet and are surrounded by the fossilized remnants of different times of history.

 The inhabitants of the region are chiefly Balochi and Sindhi who belong to Brahui tribe and they survive by flock graze.
 Chhuttas of Balochistan, Chandios and Gainchos of Sindh also live in this area.

 Rare species of animals are found in Khirthar National Park, including the Sindh wild goat, Indian fox, Egyptian vulture, Indian pangolin, desert wolf, Chinkara gazelle, honey badger, jackal, Asiatic leopard, Bonnelli's eagle, striped hyena, jungle cat, and a number of reptile and bird species.

 Demographics

-At the time of the 2017 census, Qambar Shahdadkot district had a population of 1,338,035, of which 680,567 were males and 657,290 females.
-The rural population was 941,232 (70.34%) and urban 396,803 (29.66%).
-The literacy rate is 38.08%: 48.59% for males and 27.28% for females.
+As of the 2023 census, Qambar Shahdadkot district has 267,553 households and a population of 1,514,869.
+The district has a sex ratio of 109.31 males to 100 females and a literacy rate of 40.02%: 48.94% for males and 30.35% for females.
+527,655 (34.83% of the surveyed population) are under 10 years of age.
+421,865 (27.85%) live in urban areas.

-The majority religion is Islam, with 99.21% of the population.
-Hinduism (including those from Scheduled Castes) is practiced by 0.74% of the population.
+The majority religion is Islam, with 99.17% of the population.
+Hinduism (including those from Scheduled Castes) is practiced by 0.65% of the population.

-At the time of the 2017 census, 90.00% of the population spoke Sindhi and 8.00% Brahui as their first language.
+At the time of the 2023 census, 96.21% of the population spoke Sindhi and 2.58% Brahui as their first language.